menu

 Sugar Lab was acquired by 3D Systems almost ten years ago, but spun out in 2020 and refounded as a direct-to-consumer specialty confections 3D printing company.
 Using the Brill 3D Culinary Studio, which was originally developed by 3D Systems and called ChefJet Pro, the company creates candy and decorations in complex shapes.
 The Los Angeles-based company says it is capable of producing candies in all flavors and colors.
 Whether it’s for birthdays, weddings or Christmas parties, The Sugar Lab offers all kinds of candy from the 3D printer.
 And as for quantity, the 3D printer seems to be able to produce hundreds of confections per day.
 While The Sugar Lab is the most well-known company using sugar as a printing material, other companies such as The Modernist Cuisine are also trying their hand at 3D printing with sugar.

 Among the multitude of materials used for 3D printing, there are some that have been developed ad hoc to meet specific requirement and solve old problems in an innovative way.
 One such material is Digory, which was developed by the University of Vienna in collaboration with Cubicure GmbH to meet the need for restoration of ancient monuments and objects made of ivory.
 It is a synthetic resin containing calcium phosphate particles and silicon oxide powder.
-Researchers have developed this new material with ivory-like characteristics and properties to restore objects using 3D printing or SLA technology.
+Researchers have developed this new material with ivory-like characteristics and properties to restore objects using SLA 3D printing.
 The similarity between the two materials is remarkable – there is hardly any difference!

 The digory material on the right, is very similar to the real ivory on the left (photo credits: Vienna University of Technology)